znsio/specmatic-order-api-java-with-oauth/README.md

 The system under test here is a service that implements the OpenAPI specification and acts an OAuth2 resource server.

 ## Running the application:
-In this mode, we'll run Keycloak locally use it as our OAuth authorization server.
+In this mode, we'll run Keycloak locally which we will leverage as our OAuth authorization server.
-We use a Security Configuration (refer ```src/main/java/com/store/config/SecurityConfig.kt```) which secures every endpoint with scope : 'email'.
+We use a Spring Security Configuration (refer ```src/main/java/com/store/config/SecurityConfig.kt```) which secures every endpoint with scope : 'email'.
 This means, to access any endpoint, the request must contain a token with the 'email' scope in the Authorization header.
 The application validates the token received in every request by calling the ```spring.security.oauth2.resourceserver.jwt.issuer-uri``` url defined in the ```application.properties``` file.